EDLI – Employees Deposit Linked Insurance Scheme

 Explore plans considering your age, income, lifestyle, financial goals.
 Get a quote for a suitable plan as per your budget.

-How the EDLI scheme works
+How does the EDLI scheme work?

 • Employee contribution: 12% of your basic salary + dearness allowance goes to your EPF account.